nwaxiomatic/symbios-react/src/static/md/posts/2018/2018-04-10-False-Witness.md

 layout: media
 title: "False Witness - In The Dark"
 categories: visual
-excerpt: "In collaboration with Enayet Kabir as Studio Fluora for False Witness' In The Dark EP"
+blurb: "In collaboration with Enayet Kabir as Studio Fluora for False Witness' In The Dark EP"
-show_excerpt: true
+show_blurb: true
 ads: false
 share: false
 show_url: flase